cakephp/docs/en/core-utility-libraries/email.rst

     <p>Here is your value: <b><?= $value ?></b></p>

 You can use helpers in emails as well, much like you can in normal view files.
-By default only the :php:class:`HtmlHelper` is loaded.
+By default only the ``HtmlHelper`` is loaded.
 You can load additional helpers using the ``helpers()`` method::

     $Email->helpers(['Html', 'Custom', 'Text']);